-This manual is furnished with each new TENNANT® Model 275 Series II.
+This manual is furnished with each new TENNANT® Model 285.
 It provides necessary operating and preventive maintenance instructions.
 Read this manual completely and understand the machine before operating or servicing it.

 This manual covers all machine variations and standard accessories.
-The tabbed instruction portion of the manual consists of the Specification, Operation, Maintenance, and Appendix sections.
-The tabbed parts section consists of the Low Dump Model Parts; Diesel Parts; Multi-Level Dump Model Parts; Accessories; Hydraulic Components; Engine Parts, Gasoline, LPG; and Engine Parts, Diesel sections.
-The tabbed Cross Reference section identifies the page numbers on which each of the part numbers listed in the manual can be found.
+The instruction portion of the manual consists of the Specification, Operation, Maintenance, and Appendix sections.
+The parts portion consists of the Low Dump Model Parts; Diesel Parts; Multi-Level Dump Model Parts; Accessories; Hydraulic Components; Engine Parts, Gasoline, LPG; and Engine Parts, Diesel; Cross Reference; and Customer Documents sections.